How to Install sysPass Password Manager on Ubuntu

 sudo php composer-setup.php --install-dir=/usr/local/bin --filename=composer

-Securing your connection: Never use a password manager over unencrypted HTTP.
-Install Certbot to get a free SSL certificate:
+Securing your connection: It’s crucial to never use a password manager over an unencrypted HTTP connection.
+Let’s install Certbot to get a free SSL certificate:

 sudo apt install certbot python3-certbot-apache